This information is available in Word format and PDF format

 The scheme works in partnership with local businesses and amenities.
 During business opening hours members of the public can use their toilets free of charge.
 To find out what local businesses are taking part in the scheme you can search your local council website, or contact our helpline and we can help search for you.

-Information last updated on 14 February 2024.
+Information last updated on 27th November 2025.
 Please note that information may be subject to change.
 All information is provided in good faith but Disability Information Scotland does not endorse any product or service referred to within this resource.

-We are grateful to the Scottish Government for funding this publication
+We are grateful to the Scottish Government for funding this publication.